Hebden, North Yorkshire: Religion

 Hebden is part of the ecclesiastical parish of Linton in the Skipton deanery of the Ripon episcopal area of the Diocese of Leeds.
 St. Peter's Church was built as a chapel of ease to St Michael and All Angels Church in Linton in 1841 at a cost of £760.
 Until then, parishioners attended church in Linton a distance of some 1.5 mi using the church path across fields to stepping stones crossing the Wharfe.
 St Peter's Church was built on land donated by the Rev Henry Bailey, and was designed by the curate, the Rev. John Pearson Fearon, in the Gothic Revival style.
 It is a Grade II listed building.
 Its pipe organ was built by Harrison & Harrison of Durham and was dedicated in 1894.
 It was refurbished in 2010 by A. Carter of Wakefield, and has been granted a Grade II Historic Organ Certificate.
 The churchyard contains one Commonwealth war grave, that of a Royal Air Force airman of the Second World War.
 Regular services were suspended in March 2020 due to COVID-19 restrictions, and at May 2022 there were no plans to resume them.

+In the nineteenth century, a large majority of population were non-conformist.
 The Methodist church, originally built in 1812 and rebuilt in 1876, was part of the Skipton and Grassington Methodist Circuit but closed in October 2016 with its membership transferring to Grassington Methodist Church.
 A Primitive Methodist Chapel was built in Chapel Lane in 1838, but this was replaced by housing in about 1930.